Sardonyx001/terminal-pingpong/README.md

 * Press 0-9 keys to toggle each box
 * Press c to clear all toggled boxes
-* Press enter to exit
+* Press q to exit
+* Press up or down to change the framerate

 ---
 demo: